-On this website I present an analysis of the ecological crisis, a proposal for the rational response, and a strategy for implementing this response.
-My aims are to help humankind survive the crisis and to preserve nature to the maximum possible extent.
+On this website I present an analysis of the ecological crisis, a proposal for humankind's rational response, and a strategy for implementing this response.
+My aims are to help our species survive the crisis and to preserve nature to the maximum possible extent.
 I am particularly concerned about the global young, who face intense suffering and horrific mortality as the crisis unfolds.
 My specific objectives are:

 - To establish that revolutionary change is required to achieve these ends.
 Although governments are society's nominal leaders, they lack the political power to make the fundamental changes required for effective solutions.
 Such changes will be possible only if society's true leaders - those who control the economy - are replaced by a sustainable group.
 See my book, Youth Ecological Revolution, for details.

 - To refute the lies and deceptions that have allowed these leaders to persist in their obscene inaction for over half a century.
 My main target is the IPCC, which misleads the concerned by acknowledging the greenhouse gas problems but then rejecting any solutions that threaten capitalism or growth.
 The above book addresses these falsehoods as well.

 - To initiate the replacement of capitalism with a sustainable economic system.
 Because a new economic theory will be required to guide this transition, I propose The Economics of Needs and Limits (ENL) as a starting point for its development.

 As explained further below, I am an independent thinker.
 I have no institutional, organizational, or other affiliations that might skew or constrain my thought.
 I have also worked hard to free myself from the thought control imposed by social leaders.
 Thus, to the best of my ability, the ideas presented here are based on facts and logic rather than conventional pressures.

 Who am I?